Behavioral Science and Health Equity, M.P.H.

 Students who receive a Master of Public Health in Behavioral Science and Health Equity from Saint Louis University can improve public health by developing, promoting and researching community-wide initiatives encouraging healthy living practices to prevent disease and injury.

-Behavioral science and health equity concentration students at SLU study why people behave the way they do in relation to their health and wellness.
+Behavioral science and health equity concentration students study why people behave the way they do in relation to their health and wellness.
 After you graduate from SLU’s nationally recognized, competencies-based M.P.H. program you will be able to:

 • Apply conceptual models and theories at multiple ecological levels (intrapersonal, interpersonal, institutional, community and policy).